 3. Donor participation

 The construction cycle sequences the projects to be built.
-The plan is to begin construction by entering the property from the north end and work in a counterclockwise direction.
+The plan is to begin construction by entering the property from the northwest corner (a new detention pond for stormwater management) and work in a counterclockwise direction.

-a) Proceeds from least permitted projects (site work) to most permitted (educational buildings)
+a) Advances from least permitted projects (site work) to most permitted (educational buildings)

 b) Allows the builder to ‘paint themselves out of the room’, i.e. work themselves off the property without doubling back